ben-aaron188/ltta_workshop/README.md

 ## Linguistic temporal trajectory analysis

-This is the companion website for the "Linguistic temporal trajectory analysis" workshop that we teach at the [2018 European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/2018/).
-The workshop will provide participants with an overview of techniques and existing works related to linguistic temporal trajectory analysis in R.
+This is the companion website for the "Linguistic temporal trajectory analysis" workshop, which took place at the [2018 European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/2018/) on 5 December 2018.
+The workshop providde participants with an overview of techniques and existing works related to linguistic temporal trajectory analysis in R.

-We welcome students and researchers from all disciplines working with text data that are interested in applying computational concepts in the social sciences (e.g., Psychology, Criminology, Computer Science, Linguistics, Digital Humanities, Political Science, etc.).
+We welcomed students and researchers from all disciplines working with text data that are interested in applying computational concepts in the social sciences (e.g., Psychology, Criminology, Computer Science, Linguistics, Digital Humanities, Political Science, etc.).

 _(this website is currently updated for the workshop)_